 India overtook the UK and became the fifth-largest spender on defense in the world by allotting $52.5 billion, which was up from the $51.1 billion allotted in the budget 2016.
 Presenting a sharp contrast, the UK’s defense budget showed a fall from $52.5 billion in 2016 to $50.7 billion in 2017.
 The other 4 top countries having the maximum defense budget are United States of America $610 billion, China $228 billion, Saudi Arabia $69.4 billion, Russia $66.3 billion.

 “Our defence budget will be crossing Rs 3 trillion for the first time in 2019-20.
 For securing our borders and to maintain preparedness of the highest order, in necessary, additional funds would be provided.” -Piyush Goyal, Finance Minister

 What is the basis of criticism?

-The main reason for criticism of India’s defence budget is the military rivalry with China.
+The main reason for criticism of India’s defense budget is the military rivalry with China.
 India’s northern neighbor which had invaded India in 1962 and still hostile is spending s huge part of its GDP on the modernization of its military power.
-China, the globe’s second-largest defence budget following the US is seen far ahead of the march allotting three times more resources to its military augmentation at $150.5 billion.
-The real spending of China on its defence capabilities shows a phenomenal increase of 25% percent in 2016-17 while that of India increased only by 2.4%.
+China, the globe’s second-largest defense budget following the US is seen far ahead of the march allotting three times more resources to its military augmentation at $150.5 billion.
+The real spending of China on its defense capabilities shows a phenomenal increase of 25% percent in 2016-17 while that of India increased only by 2.4%.

-India is always under threat of two front war from China and Pakistan and with this huge defence budget of China, the criticism of relatively small budget of India becomes obvious.
-But being a democratic country India has its own limitations and can’t be compared with a totalitarian state like China and militarily controlled country like Pakistan.
-Making a balance between the developmental aspiration and national security expenditure is not going to be easy for Indian policy-makers in coming decades.
+India is always under threat of two-front war from China and Pakistan and with this huge defense budget of China, the criticism of a relatively small budget of India becomes obvious.
+But being a democratic country India has its own limitations and can’t be compared with a totalitarian state like China and militarily controlled countries like Pakistan.
+Making a balance between the developmental aspiration and national security expenditure is not going to be easy for Indian policy-makers in the coming decades.